-Sea level rise is not a distant futuristic scenario anymore: it is already impacting coastal communities around the world.
+Sea level rise is not a futuristic scenario anymore: it is already impacting coastal communities around the world.
 A complex set of variables converge to make these impacts difficult to predict.
 However, there is one statistic that experts agree on; the sea level rising to 0.5m by 2050 and to a 1m in 2100.
-This disturbing fact has repercussions for the communities living along the Canadian coast, which sometimes represent a high percentage of the population.
+This disturbing fact has repercussions for the communities living along the Canadian coast, where much of the population resides.

-What can be done in the light of these statistics?
 How can we prepare effectively to face sea level rise?
-For smaller coastal communities with few resources (financial, technical or otherwise), what steps can be taken to safely address sea level rise?
+For smaller coastal communities with few resources (financial, technical or human), finding the way forward can be difficult.

-Living Oceans Society is part of a project to address this issue, in partnership with the Ecology Action Centre and the Department of Fisheries and Oceans.
-This project aims to engage smaller coastal and First Nations communities about sea level rise by offering workshops.
-We expect to better equip these communities with the right information, tools and techniques to start to plan for sea level rise.
+Living Oceans Society seeks to address these questions with its "Rising Tides" workshop series, designed to engage smaller coastal and First Nations communities about sea level rise.
+We expect to equip communities with the right information, tools and techniques to start to plan for sea level rise.
 To find out more about how to book a workshop in your community, click here.

 Living Oceans has partnered with Ecology Action Centre of Halifax, where workshops are also being offered to east coast communities.
-They have created an interactive map on the project website captures observations submitted by individuals on all the coasts and will become a useful bank of information for future planning projects.
+They have created an interactive map on their project website that captures observations submitted by individuals on all the coasts and will become a useful bank of information for future planning projects.
 You are encouraged to contribute to building the resources on this map.